 - Position the inner portion of the CV axle through the transmission differential axle shaft hole.
 Rotate the shaft until the splines from the shaft catch the splines inside the hole.
 The shaft should move in approximately ½ “.

 - You need a second person for this next step.
-With an extra pair of hands (need a 2nd body) align the axle (including the Outer CV Bearing Cup) positioned straight towards the transmission.
-Push the shaft towards the transmission (which should compress the inner and out CV boots) and have your buddy strike the end of the axle shaft gently to get the CV Snap Rings to compress and move through the Transmission’s Differential Spline.
+With an extra pair of hands, align the axle (including the Outer CV Bearing Cup) positioned straight towards the transmission.
+Push the shaft towards the transmission (which should compress the inner and outer CV boots), and have your buddy strike the end of the axle shaft gently to get the CV Snap Rings to compress and move through the transmission’s differential spline.
 Insure that the CV Nut is on the shaft to prevent damage to the threads.
 The internal CV bearing must be seating against the CV Bearing Cup before striking the shaft.
 If not, the CV boots will be absorbing the hammer blows and the Snap Ring will not be compressed.

 Reverse the above steps to get things back together.
 A brief overview: